Counselor, Facilitator, and ConsultantCompany: Intercultural, Diversity, Equity & Social Justice (IDE&SJ) Inc.

 Role: Session Presenter

-Her work is informed by her personal experience as an immigrant, woman of color, parent of bi-racial children and the caregiver to aging, immigrant parents, one of whom has Alzheimer’s and vascular dementia.
+Her work is informed by her personal experience as an immigrant, woman of color, a parent of bi-racial children and caregiver to aging, immigrant parents.